Communication-Corruption Coupling and Verification in Cooperative Multi-Objective Bandits: Main Results

 \item (\emph{Verification-driven override}) If $\Delta_{\min}\triangleq\min_{k\neq k^*}\Delta_k>0$ and

 then, with probability at least $1-\delta$, there exists $t^*\le T$ after which all agents play $k^*$ and

 independently of $\Gamma$ (even when $\Gamma=\Theta(NT)$). \end{enumerate} \end{theorem}

 Theorem~\ref{thm:verified_sharing} gives a two-regime guarantee.
 In general, recommendation-only sharing avoids sample replication, so corruption contributes only an additive $O(\Gamma)$ term at the team level, plus $\Reg^{\mathrm{clean}}_{\mathrm{comm}}(K,N,T)$.
 Moreover, once $\nu \gtrsim \tilde{\Theta}(KL^2/\Delta_{\min}^2)$, verified certificates become tight enough to rule out suboptimal arms, since they rely only on clean samples, the adversary cannot forge them.
 Thus, the team can filter misleading recommendations and commit to $k^*$, making regret independent of $\Gamma$ even when $\Gamma=\Theta(NT)$.
+Please see Appendix~\ref{proofofTheoremthm:verified_sharing} for the complete proof of Theorem~\ref{thm:verified_sharing}.

 \begin{proof}[Proof sketch (certificate dominance mechanism)] Under \eqref{eq:cert_thresh}, the verified confidence width satisfies $\eps_k(t)\le \Delta_{\min}/4$ once $H_k^{\mathrm{ver}}(t)$ crosses threshold.
 By Lemma~\ref{lem:cert}, any certified suboptimal arm $k\neq k^*$ then satisfies $\UCB_k^{\mathrm{ver}}(t)\le \theta_k+\Delta_{\min}/4 < \theta_{k^*}-\Delta_{\min}/4 \le \LCB_{k^*}^{\mathrm{ver}}(t)$, so certified filtering retains only $k^*$.
 Because certificates depend solely on verified samples, corruption on unverified rounds cannot invalidate them.
 Broadcast ensures that once a valid $k^*$ certificate appears, all agents receive it and commit. \end{proof}